MaterializeInc/materialize/misc/helm-charts/testing/README.md

 0. Create a namespace:

     ```bash
-    kubectl create namespace materialize-environment # or use an existing namespace
+    kubectl create namespace materialize # or use an existing namespace
     ```

 1. Deploy the services to your Kubernetes cluster: